gublan24/BerkeleyDbUmple/README.md

 ## Usage
- Use Umple command line : `java -jar UMPLE_JAR_DIR/umple.jar BerkeleyDb_DIR/src/MainUmpleMaster.ump` to generate an SPL variant.
+ Use Umple command line : `java -jar UMPLE_JAR_DIR/umple.jar BerkeleyDb_DIR/src/umpleMaster.ump` to generate an SPL variant.
 Where UMPLE_JAR_DIR is the directory containing umple.jar and BerkeleyDb_DIR is the directory containing this repo code.
+The SPL variant is specified in 'src/configuration/SPLVariaintConfig.ump'.

 To run Berkelely DB JE 3.0.12 (Code generated in Java), there are three requirements:
  1. ant (you can use ant-1.8.2.jar).